viperML/neohome/src/content/blog/cross/index.md

 For `gdb` specifically, `.buildPackages.gdb` doesn't match the regular native package, as some extra configuration is needed such that it can handle the cross-compilation environment.

 With this in mind, both `stdenv.mkDerivation` and `mkShell` also require that we pass the proper packages to either `nativeBuildInputs` (`.buildPackages`) or `buildInputs` (regular packages from `pkgsCross`).
-Our devshell example would look like the following snippet:
+Our dev shell example would look like the following snippet:

 ```nix
 let